stefankusch/basics.R/README.md

 1. Preparing data for **R**
 2. Loading the data in **R**
 3. Basic commands in **R**
-  a.
-Mathematical operations
+  - Mathematical operations
-  b.
-Calling data
+  - Calling data
-  c.
-Formatting the data
+  - Formatting the data
-  d.
-Writing tables to files
+  - Writing tables to files
 4. Plotting data
 5. Statistical analysis
 6. Scripts and work-arounds